dannywillems/ocaml-for-web-programming/README.md

 ## Mobile development

 - [Cordova plugins](https://cordova.apache.org/)
 	Cordova allows you to develop hybrid mobile applications using web technologies.
-Through plugins, you can access to devices features.
+Through plugins, you can access to devices components.
 	* [Bindings to cordova plugins](https://github.com/dannywillems/ocaml-cordova-plugin-list) with js_of_ocaml and gen_js_api.

 # *Pure* OCaml web frameworks/libraries